-3.3 Section 106 Draft Heads of Terms
+3.3 Section 106 Agreement

-- 3.3.1 The Gravity LDO will be subject to an associated Section 106 Agreement.
-At this Consultation Draft stage, the LDO is supported by Draft Heads of Terms (HoTs).
-These HoTs are at Appendix C and are referenced in the Compliance Form. - 3.3.2 The Draft HoTs set out a variety of obligations linked to governance arrangements associated with delivery of the LDO, general obligations, mitigation control measures, relevant obligations caried across from the Extant Consent Section 106 Agreement and obligations on SDC and County Council.
-Some of these obligations are relevant to the compliance process, particularly general obligations, and certain mitigation control measures, and in accordance with the Application for Compliance process these will need to be considered as compliance submissions are made. - 3.3.3 Once the HoTs are agreed and the Section 106 Agreement is in place this section will be updated to reflect that final agreement.
+- 3.3.1 The Gravity LDO is subject to an associated Section 106 Agreement. - 3.3.2 The Section 106 Agreement sets out a variety of obligations linked to the delivery of the LDO including general obligations, mitigation control measures, relevant obligations caried across from the Extant Consent Section 106 Agreement and obligations on SDC and Somerset County Council.
+Some of these obligations are relevant to the compliance process, particularly general obligations, and certain mitigation control measures, and in accordance with the Application for Compliance process these will need to be considered as compliance submissions are made.